-Just over two kilometers to the south of Sligo and an easy walk from the center of town, a visit Carns Hill is a journey to an ancient and mysterious neolithic landscape, little-known despite the urban sprawl that has crept up around it in recent years.
+Just over two kilometers to the south of Sligo and an easy walk from the center of town, a visit to Carns Hill is to undertake a liminal journey to an ancient and mysterious neolithic landscape, little-known despite the urban sprawl that has crept up around it in recent years.

 Carns Hill is actually a double hill with twin summits, the higher west cairn 123 meters, and the slightly lower east cairn at 112 meters above sea level.
 As the name suggests, the summits are capped by cairns, two huge unopened and undisturbed examples of Irish neolithic passage graves.

-The two monuments are known as the east cairn and
+The two monuments, known as the east cairn and

-the west cairn, and both are sited on the highest parts of the flat summits.
+the west cairn, are 400 meters apart and both are sited on the highest parts of the flat summits.

 The west cairn has an open view of the horizon and looks to Sliabh Dá Eán just south, Knocknashee, Doomore and Croghaun to the south west, Knocknarea to the west and Benbulben to the north.
 The east cairn is shrouded in a thick growth of trees, which make the walk to the site quite pleasant, but obscures all views views to the horizon.